anpham6/chrome-docs/source/image/index.rst

     ]
   }

-If no exact match is found using *format* then all plugins will be applied to the unknown image.
-Multiple plugins of the same MIME will be processed in a series.
+When *format* is not defined the plugin will be applied to all images. [#]_ Multiple plugins of the same MIME will be processed in a series.

 data-chrome-commands
 ====================